mcverter/Dissertation/README.md

            4. Desires that express themselves through us.
            5. Voluntarism of Hobbes is not the individual subject but the will flowing through it.
            6. Fear of death drives the will
+           7. Inhumanism
        12. Digestion vs Birth
            1. Becoming of Being as metabolism
               1. The mechanistic theory of Hobbes, who sees things as merely colliding with each other and driven by anonymous desires and other mechanical forces that flow through us
+            3. the mode that Levinas investigates this is through an understanding of a metabolism of Being.
+            4. A process of consumption and production.
+            5. This meetabolism of being is understood through the process of maturation as that which establishes the upwards growth of the subject.
+            6. THe narrative of Totatlityh and Infinity describes the is that of the generation of gendered generations, a process taken from Descartes of the idea of continous creation as well as in the bible.
+            7. Not a static uniliear time with uniform density flat surface but rather a varying inflected and bent surface which is punctuated by moments of gravity, each of which has a different start and an end, the moments are separated and distinct from each other, but perhaps only retrospectively.
+            8. There is a certain pattern to the movement of life, similar to what Levinas refers to as the diastole and the systole of the heart.
+            9. Each moment begins as a birth in a moment matures from childhood to married working adulthood and is death and then reborn.
+            10. So let's try instead to argue this from the perspective of the Jewish patriarchy and that it is in many ways using biblical motifs or at least that it inheriets throughtout from a variety of inlets such as Hebraic scripture as well as the tradional Greek philosophy.
+            11. So we can understand the as the first book of the bible genesis, the story of generation of generations.

            2. Becoming of Being as birthing
               1. Levinas, Kropotkin, and Sarah Hrdy can give us an understanding of the Becoming of Being not only in terms of metabolism but also as birthing, as the generation of generations, a continuous creation.